amangu392003/kubernetes-complete-guide/README.md

-This repository contains all the Kubernetes documentation in PDF format, generated automatically.
+This repository contains all the Kubernetes documentation in PDF format.

 How the files are structured?
 PDF files can be found under PDFs directory; they are grouped in sections: